lasystuff/FNF-Evil-CokeEngine/assets/scripts/global/README.md

-## External Script
+## Global Script
-"Evil" Coke Engine supports scripting in Lua (Fucking Psych engine reference!!!!) that is independent of stages and states.
-(This is **NOT** made for softcoding, it is really for general purpose scripting.)
+This is **NOT** made for softcoding, it is really for general purpose scripting.
+Global scripts are independent of stages and states.

 ### Script Example
 ```lua